-Welcome to the sandy beaches of Fort Lauderdale, Florida.
+Welcome to the sandy beaches of Florida.
 Only 30 minutes away from Miami, Fort Lauderdale is the tranquil answer to the overcrowded beaches of the south.
-There are plenty of reasons to move to Fort Lauderdale - keep reading to learn them all.
+There are plenty of reasons to move to this marvelous - keep reading to learn them all.

 |Median Income (Household)||$51,648|

 |Median Property Value||$273,400|

 Only 176,000 people live in Fort Lauderdale, giving the area a more close-knit vibe compared to many other Florida cities.
 The average annual temperature is 75.5 °F and the sun steadily shines for 3,000 hours per year.
 Forty-six cruise ships leave from Port Everglades each year.
 Plus, this city is home to over 4,000 restaurants, 60 luxurious golf courses, 12 shopping malls, 16 museums, 132 nightclubs, 278 parks and campsites, and 45,000 resident yachts.
 Everything you need is right here.